flowgrammable/flowsim/README.md

 Another key design goal is to visualize the OpenFlow pipeline, and all the internals of packet processing.
-We want to let users play with different OpenFlow abstrations, change configuration, and see how packets flow through the system.
+We want to let users play with different OpenFlow abstractions, change configuration, and see how packets flow through the system.

-Flowsim appeals to a diverse group of people: network engineers, system adminstrators, software developers, and hardware engineers.
+Flowsim appeals to a diverse group of people: network engineers, system administrators, software developers, and hardware engineers.
 By learning the foundational abstractions of OpenFlow, users are better prepared to write applications, troubleshoot networks, and even implement the OpenFlow specification.